Staying Safe During a Hurricane

 With intense winds and harsh rain beating down on your house, riding out a tropical storm can be an intimidating experience.
 Most people take the appropriate steps to prepare the best they can before a hurricane arrives but it is just as important to your safety to take the right actions during a storm.

-3.)
-Eliminate Unnecessary Activities: During a hurricane many common activities that may appear harmless put you in danger of electrocution.
+- Eliminate Unnecessary Activities: During a hurricane, many common activities that may appear harmless put you in danger of electrocution.
 While the storm passes over it may be tempting to be on your computer but it is important not to use any electrical devices that are plugged into the wall.
-In addition to staying away from electrical devices it is also important to refrain from taking a shower or a bath as the storm passes over.
-Lightning can strike at anytime and travel into the water that you are bathing within.
-For this reason it is best to wait until after a storm to take a shower.
+In addition to staying away from electrical devices, it is also important to refrain from taking a shower or a bath as the storm passes over.
+Lightning can strike at any time and travel into the water that you are bathing within.
+For this reason, it is best to wait until after a storm to take a shower.